 How to Live Frugally for Beginners and Save Money

-1. Meal plan – If you follow me, you know I love a good meal plan.
+If you follow me, you know I love a good meal plan.
 In fact, I like to write out my meal plan at the beginning of the month and create my shopping list around my plan.
-By now, I have a good sense for how much most items I buy cost and can total up my grocery bill before I go shopping.
+By now, I have a good sense of how much most items I buy cost and can total up my grocery bill before I go shopping.
 Creating a plan and making a list help me stay on budget and I avoid throwing extra items in my cart because I know what’s for dinner and I have all the ingredients on my list.

 Yes, this does take a little time but after a few months you will get the hang of it and it will be easy breezy.
 Also, I have a few pre-made meal plans for when I’m short on time.
-You can check out my budget-friendly meal plan and make two-weeks worth of dinners for under $75 or my Cheap Meal Plan for Two.
-In this post, you will have an entire weeks worth of food for under $30 for two people.
+You can check out my budget-friendly meal plan and make the two weeks ‘ worth of dinners for under $75 or my Cheap Meal Plan for Two.
+In this post, you will have an entire week’s worth of food for under $30 for two people.

 Also, check sites like Krazy Coupon lady (my fav) and Bargains to Bounty (my husband’s fav) for sale and coupon match-ups.
 Stacking your coupons on items that are already on sale will save you the most money and these ladies do the work for you to save you time.
 They even give you a sneak peek of the Sunday Paper coupons early so you can decide if you want to buy a paper.

 Pro Tip: Many Dollar Tree Stores sell Sunday Papers for $1.

 #3 How to Live Frugally for Beginners: Money-Saving Apps

 I love the Ibotta app.
 It is so easy to use and gives me money back every time I shop.
 You can earn $10 just for signing up and using the app for the first time.
 What are you waiting for?
 Sign up for Ibotta using my link to earn $10.